zephyrproject-rtos/zephyr/boards/arm/nrf52840dk_nrf52840/doc/index.rst

 *************************

-Applications for the ``nrf52840dk_nrf52840`` board configuration can be built and flashed in the usual way (see :ref:`build_an_application` and :ref:`application_run` for more details); however, the standard debugging targets are not currently available.
+Applications for the ``nrf52840dk_nrf52840`` board configuration can be built, flashed, and debugged in the usual way.
+See :ref:`build_an_application` and :ref:`application_run` for more details on building and running.

 Flashing
 ========